 Pet-friendly amenities and Miami's outdoor options

 Miami's year-round warm climate makes outdoor time with a pet a daily reality rather than a seasonal bonus.
-The South Beach properties on this list sit within a short drive or rideshare of Flamingo Park, which has a dedicated dog run at 1001 12th Street, and South Pointe Park at 1 Washington Avenue, where leashed dogs are welcome along the waterfront path.
+The South Beach properties on this list are within a short drive or rideshare of Flamingo Park, which has a dedicated dog run at 1001 12th Street, and South Pointe Park at 1 Washington Avenue, where leashed dogs are welcome along the waterfront path.
 The Brickell and Coconut Grove properties are closer to Bayfront Park at 301 Biscayne Boulevard, where leashed dogs can walk the waterfront promenade.
 Ask each hotel's concierge for the nearest veterinary clinic, as response times matter in an unfamiliar city.

 The hotels